Abstract

 Introduction

 No mechanical contraption would be any fun to use if it did not work.
 But to do "work" in the classical sense, takes energy.
 Consider a rope and pulley that bring a bucket up a well.
 They would not work at all if there was not a person using their own energy to pull up the rope.
-The person in this mechanical system is providing an energy input called an applied force.
+The person is providing an energy input for the mechanical system to work.

+Figure 1.
 The "snake-in-a-can" joke is an example of Potential Energy (PE) and Kinetic Energy (KE).
-(Image adapted from www.supercoolstuff.com)
+(Image adapted from www.supercoolstuff.com.)

-In this experiment you will investigate how kinetic and potential energy work in a very simple system: a rubber band shooter.
+In this science fair project, you will investigate how kinetic and potential energy work in a very simple system: a rubber band shooter.
 In this system you will stretch a rubber band over the end of a ruler and release it (without aiming it at anyone of course).
-By stretching the rubber band back to different lengths, you can describe the relationship between the amount of potential energy and the amount of kinetic energy in this system.
-How will they affect the distance your rubber band travels?
+By stretching the rubber band back to different lengths, you will give the system different amounts of potential energy.
+Because the rubber band shooter is technically an elastic system, the kind of potential energy that it has is specifically called elastic potential energy.
+When the rubber band is released, the potential energy is quickly converted to kinetic energy.
+You will investigate the relationship between the potential energy and kinetic energy in this system by seeing how far the rubber band flies when it is stretched to different lengths.
+How will the potential and kinetic energy affect the distance your rubber band travels?

 Questions